Aravindray/Notes/How-to-do-it.md

 6. A new window asks userid and password enter the password and save the password for future connections.
 7. Now ready to use.

-Note: Now a days I am using Google's QuickShare
+**Note:** Now a days I am using _Google's QuickShare_

 ### How to fetch all files name from a folder and store it as desire file format (ex. csv, xlsx, txt)

 **By Using cmd prompt**
-1. Go to the folder where you want to file names from.
+1. Go to the folder where you want to file names from
 2. Open the cmd prompt from that folder
 3. Then type the below command
 ```cmd